-Mr. McCarthy was appointed Chief Financial Officer of the Company effective April 22, 2016.
+Mr. McCarthy was appointed Chief Financial Officer of the Company effective April 2016.
 Prior to joining the Company, Mr. McCarthy had since 2009 served as the Controller of Orchard Media, Inc., a music, video and film distribution company that was ultimately acquired by a subsidiary of Sony Corporation.
 Previously, he had since 1999 been a Senior Manager at the international accounting firm of Ernst & Young LLP.
-Mr. McCarthy is a Certified Public Accountant licensed in New York and holds a Bachelor of Business Administration degree from Georgetown University.
+Mr. McCarthy is a Certified Public Accountant licensed in New York.